 My antenna is a Diamond X50NA, same as the X50A, but with a weatherproof Type N connector.
 I did additional weatherproofing with 3M Temflex 2155 rubber splicing tape and Scotch Super 33+ electrical tape.

 I had spotted an antenna mounted like this and contacted the ham at that address.
-Rolf Klibo, N6NFI, replied with an article he’d written for the SPARK newsletter describing the mount.
+Rolf Klibo, N6NFI, replied with an article he’d written for the SPARK newsletter describing the mount (here is a PDF of that article).
 With that, I was off to the hardware store.

 I used two-inch ABS DWV (drain, waste, and vent) pipe in two-foot sections.
 I cut up two of them to make the four pipe sections that go along the ridge of the roof.